 Stannah's heavy duty offering in this marketplace had a max weight limit of 25st (160kg).
 This is the Stannah Saxon straight stairlift or you could opt for the Starla model on a straight rail.

-Acorn's standard straight stairlift, the Acorn 130, offers a maximum weight limit of 19 stone (120kg), but do cater for the larger user if you have a curved stair case with a 25 stone (160kg) limit on the Acorn 180 model.
+Acorn's standard straight stairlift, the Acorn 130, offers a maximum weight limit of 25 stone (160kg).
+Unfortunately, if you have a curved stair case there is a 19 stone (120kg) limit on the Acorn 180 model.

 Companion, part of the Handicare Group, previously offered their 1000 XL model which also takes up to 25 stone.

 Now for the good news; Companion brought out a new Minivator 1000 XXL model which takes up to 31st (197kg), yes a whole 40kg more than its predecessor and competitors.